 An Overheat Response Plan

-- Check Ventilation: First check that your drive/device has access to sufficient ventilation and has working cooling systems.
+Check Ventilation: Check to see if your drive/device has access to sufficient ventilation and has working cooling systems.
 If drives temporarily overheat from lack of air, the data on the device will still be able to be read once the drive has cooled.

-- Back Up Immediately: If you haven’t already, backup all data in case symptoms grow worse of the drive is damaged.
+Back Up Immediately: If you haven’t already, backup all data in case symptoms increase.
 Common backup methods include creating backup copies using cloud storage, document management systems, or a second hard drive.

-- Don’t Boot: If you recognize any other overheating symptoms or it persists after ventilation changes, do not boot up the drive.
-These issues can be caused by malfunctions with hardware like actuator heads, and trying to either repair or boot the drive can cause further media damage.
+Don’t Boot: If you recognize any other overheating symptoms or it persists after ventilation changes, don’t boot up the drive.
+These issues can be from malfunctions with hardware like actuator heads.
+Additionally, trying to either repair or boot the drive can cause further media damage.

 Hard drive recovery services are available as a last-ditch option for a failed hard drive.
-Many services use ISO cleanrooms to safely repair or replace damaged hardware, and to restore read/write access to the drive providers can also use firmware microcode equipment.
+Many services use ISO cleanrooms to safely repair or replace damaged hardware.
+Additionally, they restore read/write access to the drive providers can also use firmware microcode equipment.

 Hard Drive Overheating or Need Recovery?

-Call Record Nations at (866) 385-3706 or fill out the form on the right for free quotes on services from local professionals.
+To start the process, fill out the form on the right, use the live chat option, and call Record Nations at (866) 385-3706.
+Afterwards, you’ll receive free quotes on services from local professionals.
 We will help you protect your data.